Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Approximately a Quarter of Indians Follow a Vegetarian Lifestyle (Statista Consumer Insights)

-Of India’s population, Indians who are vegetarian constitute about a quarter of the population.
+Of India’s population, Indians who are vegetarians constitute about a quarter of the population.
 Other members of the Indian population may not consume meat daily, which may not rank them as vegetarian (other than being Pollo vegetarians).

 However, many Indians have a month of fasting, where they don’t eat meat for religious reasons, which means more people would be vegetarian during those months.